|

 other integral and re-imagined women of this Shakespeare tragedy:

-Emilia, Desdemona's servant and the wife of Iago, and Bianca, now a
+Emilia, Desdemona's maid and the wife of Iago, and Bianca, now a

-majestic whore of Cyprus.
-The reluctantly loyal Emilia pesters
+local madam of Cyprus.
+The reluctantly loyal Emilia pesters Desdemona

-Desdemona about a military promotion for her husband.
-Her motive,
+about a military promotion for her husband.
+Her motive, however, is

-however, is that he leave her a wealthy widow, preferably sooner than
+that he leave her a wealthy widow, preferably sooner than later.

-later.
-Bianca, now a street-wise, yet painfully naive prostitute,
+Bianca, now a street-wise, yet painfully naive prostitute, visits

-visits Desdemona thinking she is a very good friend and fellow hooker
+Desdemona thinking she is a very good friend and fellow hooker (at

 discovers that Desdemona knows intimate details of the life of her